 Funding for 2021/22

 The Faculty of Social Sciences and Law has an allocation of 1+3 and +3 ESRC scholarships.

 Further information on funding for prospective UK, EU and international postgraduate students.

 In addition to mandatory units, an appropriate range of optional units is provided at each institution to enable you to take all your units at your home institution should you wish to.
 Optional units may include substantive subject units of interest, or further methods units.
-You will also complete a dissertation: an extended research project of between 10,000 and 15,000 words.
+You will also complete a dissertation: an extended research project of 12,000 words.